Actor Ontology

 Replay witness, not just another receipt

 Witness receipts now carry a dedicated witness identity and trust-policy reference.
-That keeps rerun verification separate from the verifier service that produced the original bundle.
+That keeps rerun verification separate from the verifier service that produced the original bundle, and the release line now publishes a corresponding trust-root profile for the release-attestation witness path.

 Trust-policy registry